dparson55/NRFLite/.github/ISSUE_TEMPLATE/bug_report.md

 Describe the bug:

 Provide a short program that demonstrates the bug.
-DO NOT post your entire program, instead create a small program that demonstrates the bug.
-The program should not include any extraneous code: it should only include the logic necessary to reproduce the issue.
+DO NOT post your entire program, instead create a small program with no extraneous code: it should only include the logic necessary to reproduce the issue.

 ```
 // TX code